 - Guide 1: How to Remove TrojanSpy:Win32/Nivdort.CT from Windows.

-- Guide 2: Get rid of TrojanSpy:Win32/Nivdort.CT from Mac OS X.
+- Guide 2: Get rid of TrojanSpy:Win32/Nivdort.CT on Mac OS X.

-- Guide 3: Remove TrojanSpy:Win32/Nivdort.CT from Google Chrome.
+- Guide 3: Remove TrojanSpy:Win32/Nivdort.CT in Google Chrome.

 - Guide 4: Erase TrojanSpy:Win32/Nivdort.CT from Mozilla Firefox.